nextstrain/nextstrain.org/static-site/README.md

 We'll use an example here to demonstrate how such a conflict could occur:

 We currently route requests for `/zika` to the auspice entrypoint.
-If a Next.JS page `./static-site/pages/zika.jsx` existed then requests to `/zika` would still go to Auspice, because that route takes priority in our nextstrain.org server route hierarchy.
+If a Next.JS page `./static-site/app/zika/page.tsx` existed then requests to `/zika` would still go to Auspice, because that route takes priority in our nextstrain.org server route hierarchy.
 However if we included a client-side `<Link href='/zika'>` component then via client-side routing you would be able to load the Next.JS Zika page.
 (Refreshing the page would go back to Auspice, as the browser would make a new request to `/zika`.)
 Please don't do this!

 ## Pages are statically generated

 In production mode all pages are statically generated at build time.
-Whilst pages may make API requests to the server for information, there is no server-rendering involved.
+Pages may make API requests to the server for information, and the use of App Router and React Server Components means some things are rendered server-side.
-This mode can be used during development by setting the env variable `USE_PREBUILT_STATIC_SITE=1`; don't forget to build the static-site before running the server (e.g. `npx next build static-site`).

 In development mode the pages are dynamically served by the server to allow hot-reloading etc (this is the default situation if you don't specify `NODE_ENV=production` or `USE_PREBUILT_STATIC_SITE=1`)

-## Folder structure under ./static-site/src

-Prior to using Next.JS we used Gatsby which enforced a specific folder structure which is still visible within `./static-site/src`.
-This file structure was kept during the migration to Next.JS but no longer has any significance.
-We maintain it here for simplicity but at some point we may do a mass file reorgansiation.

-The vast majority of Next.JS pages within `./static-site/pages` are files of only a few lines which import & re-export the appropriate component from within `./static-site/src`.

 ### public directory

 We use a `static-site/public` directory for assets which are exposed at the root (nextstrain.org) URL.
 At the moment these largely consist of images used in blog posts.

-### static directory

-When starting the server you may see a warning message:

-> ⚠ The static directory has been deprecated in favor of the public directory.

-However assets within this directory (`./static-site/static`) are not exposed.
-We may wish to rename this directory to avoid any doubt.

 # Adding content
 * [See this page in the docs](https://nextstrain.org/docs/contributing/documentation)